ChillarAnand/mastering-django-admin/admin_list_display_foreignkey.rst

-Retrieve foreign key fields in admin list display
+Allow ForeignKey Fields In Admin List Display
 ---------------------------------------------------

-Django admin has `ModelAdmin` class which provides admin options and functionality for the models in admin interface.
-It has options like `list_display`, `list_filter`, `search_fields` to specify fields for those options.
+Django admin has `ModelAdmin` class which provides options and functionality for the models in admin interface.
+It has options like `list_display`, `list_filter`, `search_fields` to specify fields for corresponding actions.

-`search_fields`, `list_filter` and other options allow to include a ForeignKey or manytomanyfield with lookup API follow notation.
+`search_fields`, `list_filter` and other options allow to include a ForeignKey or ManyToMany field with lookup API follow notation.
 For example, to search by book name in Bestselleradmin, we can specify `book__name` in search fields.

 .. code-block:: python